HivaAbolhadizade/Machine-Learning-Fall-2024-SBUK/README.md

 # Machine Learning - Fall 2024

 ## Course Overview
-This repository contains all my work for the Machine Learning course at Shahid Bahonar University, Fall 2024.
+This repository contains all my work for the Machine Learning course at Shahid Bahonar University of Kerman, Fall 2024.
 It includes homework, projects, and additional resources used throughout the course.

 ### Topics Covered
 - Supervised Learning (Linear Regression, Logistic Regression)